lisawilliams/lisa/_posts/2022-06-09-computational-journalism-conference-2022.markdown

 * Julia Angwin: "I wish I could figure out a way to publish these null results...but responsible publishing means going to everyone to comment, and so it hasn't quite worked.
 But I wish there was a way to contribute these to public, because a null result is useful."
 * Julia Angwin on why the work contributes to accountability: Data is a precursor to policy in our world, we just don't change without data.
 (I am paraphrasing as I write these; if you want direct quotes you may need to seek them in a recording of this session.)
 * Meredith Broussard: "I have been very pleased with the impact."
 Did a story on the availability of textbooks in Philly public schools; proved that there weren't enough textbooks available for students to learn what was on the state mandated tests.
 Ultimately they spent $400M to buy enough books.
+* "Humans are terrible at hiring.
+SO many biases!"
+(Me: So maybe algorithms could be better?)
+* except: next anecdote is about BigCo using an algorithm that, it turns out was tossing applications that referred to "women."
+The algorithm had learned that applicants with this on their resume did not get hired.
+So the algorithm was potentially automating human bias.
+(Pls note that I am paraphrasing.
+Any misunderstanding is my own.)